 Here are a few observations from former big city residents who found an invigorating life at the beach:

 A native of New York City – and now a resident of Barnstable in Cape Cod – says “it was a refuge to get away from the big city.”
 Among his many activities are kayaking, whale watching, surfing, sailing, bird watching, and photography.
 He notes that even after 20 years of living in Cape Cod, he still finds things to explore and discover.

-What a glorious stretch of beach in Falmouth, Massachusetts – with a view of the Nobska Point Lighthouse
+What a glorious stretch of beach in Watch Hill, Rhode Island – with a view of the Watch Hill Lighthouse in the distance.